HPC-cluster-package-management/modulefile-processing/README.md

 ## Additional description about the files in the repository

-- The example module files in `tar` files:
+- The example module files in `spack-modulefiles-example` folder:
-     -  `spack-modulefiles.tar.gz` contains the module files generated from Spack on UCLA Hoffman2 Cluster.
+     -  The folder contains the module files generated from Spack on UCLA Hoffman2 Cluster for a demo run.
 - The python script `modulefilter.py` to import Spack-generated module files and generate the sqlite database and process/export to the new module path directory.
     - It reads the configuration file `settings.ini` which is specific to every deployment.
 User should copy the `settings.ini.template` content to a file named `settings.ini` and modify the path information as needed.
     - It will generate/re-create an sqlite database named as `apps.db` under the repo directory.